RISK-Team-Best/RISK/README.md

 ### Data Structure:
 <b>Type -- Purpose -- Classes </b><br>
-HashMap -- Store a pair of informations and prevent duplication -- Player, Board, RiskController, RiskModel<br>
+HashMap -- Store a pair of information and prevent duplication -- Player, Board, RiskController, RiskModel<br>
-HashMap with ArrayList in value -- Store one key and a bunch of infos related to the Key -- Board<br>
+HashMap with ArrayList in value -- Store a key and store a bunch of info related to the Key -- Board<br>
-Enum -- Prevent Typo and easy to get thorugh IntelliJ's suggestion. -- AttackWay, Stage<br>
+Enum -- Prevent Typo and easy to get through IntelliJ's suggestion. -- AttackWay, Stage<br>
-ArrayList -- Instantiate of List to store same type infos -- Continent, Dices, RiskModel<br>
+ArrayList -- Instantiate of List to store same type info -- Continent, Dices, RiskModel<br>
-LinkedHashSet -- Store one type of infos, prevent duplication and can be trace in order -- RiskModel LinkedHashMap -- Store the corresponding player's name and type.
-Also can iterate to get each player in sequence.-- PlayerSettingDialog
+LinkedHashSet -- Store one type of info, prevent duplication and can be trace in order -- RiskModel LinkedHashMap -- Store the corresponding player's name and type.
+Also, can iterate to get each player in sequence.-- PlayerSettingDialog

 ### Known Issue: